phuctv95/try-it/dotnet/TryConsole/TryConsole/note.md

 ## Pattern matching

 Patterns test that a value has a certain **shape**, and can **extract** information from the value when it has the matching shape.

+## Asynchronous streams

+Starting with C# 8.0, you can create and consume streams asynchronously.
+A method that returns an asynchronous stream has three properties:

+	1. It's declared with the `async` modifier.
+	2. It returns an `IAsyncEnumerable<T>`.
+	3. The method contains `yield return` statements to return successive elements in the asynchronous stream.

+Consuming an asynchronous stream requires you to add the `await` keyword before the `foreach` keyword when you enumerate the elements of the stream.

+A method can both consume and produce an asynchronous stream.

+## Asynchronous disposable

+Starting with C# 8.0, the language supports asynchronous disposable types that implement the `System.IAsyncDisposable` interface.

+You use the `await using` statement to work with an asynchronously disposable object.